-Many project managers—and especially those with a technical background—have a predominant rational and analytical way of thinking.
+Many project managers—and especially those with a technical background—have a predominantly rational and analytical way of thinking.
 They are good at analyzing facts, calculating duration, coordinating activities and making logical decisions.
 They are task-oriented and their strength is in executing someone else’s vision—rather than defining it.

 Being logical and task-oriented is important, but issues arise when this is the only style in your toolbox.
 Building high-performing teams and ensuring that the project delivers what the customer needs requires creativity, risk-taking, vision and the ability to connect with people on a very personal level.
 In other words, it requires that you become a project leader rather than just a project manager.
 Let us look at five things you can do to begin the transformation.